mviereck/x11docker/README.md

 ## Installation
 Note that x11docker is just a **bash script** without library dependencies.
-Basically it is just a wrapper for X servers and container backends docker, podman and nerdctl.
+Basically it is just a wrapper for X servers and container backends docker and podman.
 To allow advanced usage of x11docker abilities have a look at chapter [Dependencies](#dependencies).

 ### Installation from distribution repositories